Whether you are prepping for armageddon or prepping your budget, living off the grid can be a dream come true to many.

 The off-grid lifestyle has a lot of advantages and some drawbacks too.
 They should each be weighed carefully to ensure you make the best decision for yourself and your loved ones.

-The advantages to off-grid living – you are completely self-sufficient.
+The advantages of off-grid living – you are completely self-sufficient.
 If the power goes out, so what?
 It doesn’t impact you.
 If an emergency happens at the local city water plant, you won’t be impacted.
 Not to mention all of the money you WON’T be spending on monthly appliance bills.

 Also, though going off-grid could require an initial investment, if you choose one of these smaller alternative housing options your investment may not be as large as some might think.